 Here is where you CAN save money with simple steps.
 Installing a programmable thermostat is a great way to manage your energy bills.
 Setting timers on your lights and appliances is another small upgrade to making your home more energy efficient.
 Why have the power running on your appliances when you’re not home?
 Setting a timer will allow your appliances to power down when they’re not in use.

 Many builders are now offering smart homes, which means many of our devices and appliances can be controlled through one app and one hub.
-I personally love Eaton’s home automation hub, Frank installed one in the Suburban House on Holmes+Holmes and the homeowner loves it.
 Even lights can be programmed to turn off when you leave a room-now that’s SMART!